Flores says he won’t drop lawsuit even if hired as coach

 “That’s not something you make up,” Flores said of those conversations.

 “It was humiliating to be quite honest,” Flores said.
-“There was disbelief, there was anger, there was a wave of emotion for a lot of reasons.
-I think this is why we filed the lawsuit.”
+“There was disbelief, there was anger, there was a wave of emotion for a lot of reasons.”

+Anthony Lynn, a former Chargers head coach fired earlier this month as Lions offensive coordinator, said Wednesday he definitely understood Flores’ feelings.

 Since the NFL implemented the Rooney Rule in 2003 to boost hiring of minority coaches, 27 of 127 head coaching jobs have gone to minorities.
 This year, white men have filled the first four of nine head coaching jobs.